luliudata/luliudata.github.io/_posts/2022-04-25-getting-started-with-aws-step-functions-01.md

 It simply invokes a Lambda function and then starts a Glue job run.

-There are a couple of different approaches to construct the state machines, below are two ways that I normally use:
+There are a couple of different approaches to constructing the state machines.
+Below are two ways that I normally use:

 * In AWS Step Functions console -> click right top 'Create State Machine' -> select 'Design your workflow visually'